A fascinating documentary

 Mau Piailug Teaching the "star compass" on Satawal - Steve Thomas Photo

 Soundman Eric Taylor with archeologist Patrick Kirch in the Halawa Valley - Molokai, Hawaii.

 Assistant Cameraman Roger Haydock on SV Dorcas with men from Satawal.

-A NOVA documentary about the quest for speed at the world famous Indianapolis 500 automobile race.
+The quest for speed at the world famous Indianapolis 500 automobile race.

 Filming Fast Cars - at Laguna Seca, California

 The Ancient Mariners

 a film by Sam Low

 Diver leaps from barge anchored over Byzantine shipwreck near Yassi Ada, Turkey